KatrinaHoffert/EatSafe/README.md

 database to the same credentials as the default database (it can't be blank, but it won't be used unless you try and run the tests).

-Next, you must actually populate the database.
-Inside the database folder (which must be the working directory), run the `CreateTables.sql` file, then `statements.sql` to populate it, followed by `RestoreCoordinates.sql` to populate the coordinates from the pre-generated data.

 The `eatsafe_synonyms.syn` file must be placed in the `/usr/share/postgresql/9.3/tsearch_data` folder, where "9.3" is your PostgreSQL version.

-Finally, run `CreateSearchTable.sql` to create the necessary tables for full text search.
+Next, to actually populate the database, you must run `createDatabase.sh` inside the `database` folder.
+Edit the file to add your DB credentials, first.
+This file can be re-run in the future to update the database (which will completely overwrite the existing tables).

 With this done, everything should be able to run locally.